Coping with Life Transitions: Finding Balance Through Change

 Anxiety about the unknown

-Confusion and indecision about your next steps
+Confusion and indecision about next steps

 Healthy Ways to Cope